Expat Exchange

 Do you have anything more to add about local medical facilities in Costa Rica?

 "The Hospital de Osa, a new hospital with 88 beds, 80,000 square feet, an emergency room and lots of doctors is located just 15 minutes down the coastal highway.
 There are also local clinics and dentists in Uvita, the next town to the north.
-You won't have open heart surgery in this area, but almost anything else is possible," said one expat.
+You won't have open heart surgery in this area, but almost anything else is possible," wrote one expat.

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?

 "I am eligible to enroll in the public health system.
 To do so, the expat must have their legal residence.
 The amount of the voluntary insurance is about US $ 40 a month (US $ 480 a year), and the registration process is simple.
 Generally, expats insure themselves, since it is an advantage to have a fairly wide network of public hospitals.
 Pre-existing conditions are covered.
-The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," said one expat living in Santa Ana.
+The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," remarked one expat living in Santa Ana.

 What have your experiences during the pandemic with the local healthcare system been like?